US Health Secretary Tom Price Resigns Following Travel Scandal

-Price recently racked up at least $1 million in expenses — with the White House's prior authorization — on jet trips around the US, to Asia, Africa, and Europe.
-In one case, Price took a $25,000 round trip from Washington to Philadelphia when a government employee could make the same flight for about $750 flying on a commercial airliner with tickets purchased by the government's procurement arm, the General Services Administration (GSA).
+Price recently racked up at least $1 million in expenses — with the White House's prior authorization — on jet trips around the US and to Asia, Africa and Europe.
+In one case, Price took a $25,000 round-trip flight from Washington, DC, to Philadelphia when a government employee could make the same flight for about $725 flying on a commercial airliner with tickets purchased by the government's procurement arm, the General Services Administration (GSA).

-"Secretary of Health and Human Services Thomas Price offered his resignation earlier today the President accepted," the White House press secretary said in a new release September 29.
+"Secretary of Health and Human Services Thomas Price offered his resignation earlier and today the President accepted," the White House press secretary said in a statement September 29.

 All comments